 McGaheysville, VA (Shenandoah Valley)

-Known for her clear directing style and positive interactions with ringers of all levels and ages at events, Kath has taught/directed across the country and in Canada and Japan.
-She teaches handbells to 4th-8thgraders, leads a church group and Mosaic, a community group, and composes music for all levels.
+Known for her clear directing style, boundless energy, and positive interactions with ringers of all levels and ages, Kath has taught and directed across the country in local/regional/national/international events.
+She has taught 4th-\–8th grade handbells (18 years), directed youth groups (30 years), currently leads an adult church group and Mosaic (community group), composes music (all levels), and runs her publishing company “ringTrue.”

 You must be a current Handbell Musicians of America member to be added to this list.
 If you would like to add your information to the above list, please email us at [email protected] with the information below: